grburgess/polarpy/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/1080169383a3b033ad93/maintainability)](https://codeclimate.com/github/grburgess/polarpy/maintainability)

 # polarpy
-The gamma-ray polarimeter POLAR on board the Chinese space-station observed gamma-rays from XXX-XXX keV and collected both spectral and polarization data from a variety of astrophysical objects including gamma-ray bursts.
+The gamma-ray polarimeter POLAR on board the Chinese space-station observed gamma-rays from 80-600 keV and collected both spectral and polarization data from a variety of astrophysical objects including gamma-ray bursts.

 This suite of tools allows for the reduction, and analysis of the data in the 3ML framework.

+The RAW POLAR data are in ROOT format.
+This package provides conversion tools to create data in HDF5 format.

+If you find the code and or methodlogy useful, please cite [Burgess, Kole, et al 2019](www.google.com).